 Other Income (Expense)

-Other expenses were US\$0.6m (2010: US\$0.7m) consisting of interest income, interest expense, foreign exchange gains and losses and gains and losses on the disposal of assets.
+Other expenses were US\$0.7m (2009: US\$0.8m).
+Other expenses consisted of interest income, interest expense, foreign exchange gains and losses and gains and losses on the disposal of assets.

 Provision/(benefit) for Income Taxes